michuW93/microsoft_azure_fundamentals/dp-900/microsoft_azure_data_fundamentals.md

 8. Extreact, Transform, Load is the correct approach when you need to filter sensitive data before load it into an analytical model.
 9. **Azure query editor** is available in the Azure Portal.
 10. **Azure resource manager template** uses JSON and it's used to automate the creation of an interdependent group of Azure resources in a repeatable way
+11. A **columnar database** is a database management system (DBMS) that stores data in columns instead of rows.
+The purpose of a columnar database is to efficiently write and read data to and from hard disk storage in order to speed up the time it takes to return a query.
+Columnar databases store data in a way that greatly improves disk I/O performance.
+They are particularly helpful for data analytics and data warehousing.